 Tess cringed.
 “Sorry, I didn’t even hear him drive up.”
 They all exchanged surprised looks.
 Curt glanced at his wristwatch.
 “It’s almost midnight!
 My mom’s gonna be pissed.”
 Curt and Rei had ridden bikes over, and they were each several miles away.

 The group handed Steve their character sheets as they got up and dragged on coats and backpacks, then hurried off.
 Steve watched Tess as she took the stairs ahead of his friends.
 When she’d gone, he busied himself straightening papers.
 He felt flushed and almost dizzy from mental exertion, and tried to ignore the unintelligible murmur of conversation overhead.

 Just then Tess bounded down the stairs clutching a bowl of chips.
-Steve’s exhaustion turned to spaced-out euphoria, and his heart beat fast.
+Steve’s exhaustion turned to euphoria, and his heart beat picked up.
 As if to prove she was real, Tess stomped over to the fridge, shouldered the bowl as she fumbled out a Coke, and then came and plopped into her chair.
 “It looks like Alex is too drunk to go yet.”
 She smiled.
 “Actually, he’s only had a couple beers, but he needs another half hour or so.
 He called Tina and she’s going to bed anyway, so she doesn’t mind.”

 “Rei and Curt left already?”